7x11x13/cookie-relay/README.md

 # cookie-relay

 This is a browser extension and server which I use to store and distribute up-to-date login cookies necessary for some of my projects.
+Currently supports retrieving cookies and user IDs from YouTube, Bandcamp, and SoundCloud.

 ## Setup